crabbymonkey/nerf-controller/README.md

 # Nerf-Controller
-This is the code that interfaces and run the web app for the automated nerf gun.
-This code is created to run on a Raspberry Pi Zero W.
+This code interfaces and run the web app GUI for an automated nerf gun that makes live stream donations into shots at the streamer.
+Designed to run on a Raspberry Pi Zero W connected to a nerf gun or other method of firing projectiles with a user interface via a web app, the program interfaces with StreamLabs to record donations that will add rounds to the hopper to be fired.
+The only projectiles to be used are safe to fire at humans such as the Nerf Rival Rounds or similar.
+Future iterations may have a 3D printable mechanism that can be used to fire the rounds, see the deployment section for more information.

 ## Getting Started